mjuhanne/fyrtur-motor-board/README.md

  - The First 3 bytes is the header
  - MODULE_STATUS (0=Stopped, 1=Moving, 2=Error)
  - MOTOR_CURRENT (in mA).
- - POSITION_DEC and POSITION_FRAC report the higher resolution position info
+ - POSITION_DEC and POSITION_FRAC report the curtain position with higher resolution
   - POS = POSITION_DEC + POSITION_FRAC/256).
  - CHECKSUM is a bitwise XOR of the (MODULE_STATUS,MOTOR_CURRENT,POSITION_DEC,POSITION_FRAC) bytes.